-Figure 3.
-The stratified analysis between vitamin B-12 deficiency and LTBI of the final multivariable model.

-As reported, an elevated level of MMA was a sensitive and specific index for the diagnosis of vitamin B-12 deficiency.25 Therefore, vitamin B-12 deficiency in the present study was operationally defined as having a low serum vitamin B-12 (serum vitamin B-12 <150 pmol/L], an elevated MMA (serum MMA >271 nmol/L), or both, as reported by Bailey RL.19 The use of these two markers in combination provides a more comprehensive assessment of vitamin B-12 status compared to relying solely on serum vitamin B-12 concentration.
-Vitamin B-12 deficiency induced immune impairment and MMA associated metabolic changes might jointly disrupt the normal immune surveillance and clearance mechanisms against MTB, increasing the risk of LTBL.26
+Both serum vitamin B-12 and MMA were detected in NHANES 2011-2012.
+Data on serum vitamin B-12 directly reflect the range of circulating vitamin B-12 concentrations in individuals.
+Also, MMA, the levels of which are markedly elevated in the vast majority (>98%) of participants with clinical vitamin B-12 deficiency was detected.
+Vitamin B-12 is a crucial cofactor in the conversion of L-methylmalonyl-CoA to succinyl-CoA, with MMA being an intermediate in this metabolic pathway.
+Due to vitamin B-12 deficiency, this conversion is impaired, leading to an accumulation of MMA in the body.24 As reported, an elevated level of MMA was a sensitive and specific index for the diagnosis of vitamin B-12 deficiency.25 Therefore, vitamin B-12 deficiency in the present study was operationally defined as having a low serum vitamin B-12 (serum vitamin B-12 <150 pmol/L], an elevated MMA (serum MMA >271 nmol/L), or both, as reported by Bailey RL.19 The use of these two markers in combination provides a more comprehensive assessment of vitamin B-12 status compared to relying solely on serum vitamin B-12 concentration.
+Vitamin B-12 deficiency induced immune impairment and MMA associated metabolic changes might jointly disrupt the normal immune surveillance and clearance mechanisms against MTB, increasing the risk of LTBI.26

 To our best knowledge, this is the first large population-based study to provide comprehensive estimates of the association between the nutritional status of vitamin B-12 and LTBI.
-In agreement, vitamin B-12 deficiency was found in TB patients in a Chinese Han population;5 Oh et al. conducted a study to measure the concentration of MMA in Korean patients with TB and found that MMA levels were significantly elevated in these patients compared to the control, indicating a potential deficiency of vitamin B-12 among the TB patients.
+In agreement, vitamin B-12 deficiency was found in tuberculosis patients in a Chinese Han population;9 Oh et al. conducted a study to measure the concentration of MMA in Korean patients with tuberculosis and found that MMA levels were significantly elevated in these patients compared to the control, indicating a potential deficiency of vitamin B-12 among the tuberculosis patients.
 Also, a significantly higher incidence of tubercle infection has long been found in those taking a vegetarian diet.^{27, 28} Therefore, these evidences suggest that low vitamin B-12 status is associated with MTB infection in the general population.
 The role of vitamin B-12, also named cobalamin, in the killing of phagocytosed organisms is of significant mechanistic concerns.
 An impairment in bacterial killing by phagocytes among patients with vitamin B-12 deficiency was first noted by Kaplan and Basford.29 Consistently, in vitamin B-12-deficient patients whose red cell count was below 21012/L, it was reported that intracellular killing of ingested bacterial was impaired, although the phagocytic activity was normal,30 and it worth noting that the treatment with vitamin B-12 was followed by a return to normal phagocytic function 1.5-2.5 weeks later.
 Therefore, vitamin B-12 deficiency may contribute to LTBI via impaired bacterial killing of phagocytosed bacilli.
 In summary, our findings demonstrated that vitamin B-12 deficiency was associated with LTBI in the general US adults.